Other Useful Shelter/Rescue Information

 Petco Love Helping Reunite Missing Pets With Their Families

 According to the American Humane Society, an estimated 10 million pets go missing each year in the US.
-With a central location to report them lost and found, many of these pets may never be reunited with their families.
+Without a central location to report them lost and found, many of these pets may never be reunited with their families.
 Petco Love Lost maintains a national database of more than 170,000 dogs and cats, then creates and shares digital lost pet alerts on Nextdoor, Facebook, and via email to help reunite pets with their families.
 Petco Love Lost uses facial recognition technology to reunite lost dogs and cats with their rightful owners.
 It only takes a few minutes to register a pet and upload a recent photo onto the site.
 Whether it’s a new adopter proactively creating a pet profile, an individual who has recently lost a pet, or a shelter or good Samaritan looking to reunite a found pet with his/her owner, Petco Love Lost is a wonderful resource.

 Practical Suggestions to Help Implement the No-Kill Philosophy